zapek/Xeres/README.md

 	./gradlew

-To pass Xeres arguments, just use the args feature, ie.
+To pass Xeres arguments, just use the args feature, for example:

 	./gradlew bootRun --args="--no-gui --fast-shutdown"

 (Use ``--help`` to know all arguments)

-## How to setup the WebUI
+## How to set up the WebUI

 _Note: the webui is currently nonfunctional._